 What inspired the brand?

 This began with me feeling like there was nowhere to go and hear a breadth of music presented in quality that was interesting in London.
-I’ve been to a few inspirational places around the world, but in London there was really nothing that was speaking to me where you could explore and celebrate music, going 80 years in all genres.
+I’ve been to a few inspirational places around the world, but in London there was really nothing that was speaking to me where you could explore and celebrate music going back 80 years in all genres.

 We never just wanted to open a venue.
 We started Spiritland in Shoreditch in a restaurant called Merchants Tavern in 2014.
 We went through a process of putting our flag in the sand and saying this is what we’re about, which is thoughtful and considerate programming on incredible equipment in a beautiful room.

 We opened our first place in King’s Cross because it just seemed geographically and culturally right for us on a number of levels.
-Then we opened the Headphone Bar in Mayfair
+Then we opened the Headphone Bar in Mayfair.

 Can you tell us about your commitment to excellence?